apache/mesos/docs/network-monitoring.md

 ### Container port ranges

-The container ephemeral and non-ephemeral port ranges are configured using the slave `--resources` flag.
+The container ephemeral and non-ephemeral port ranges are configured using the agent `--resources` flag.
 The non-ephemeral port range is provided to the master, which will then offer it to frameworks for allocation.

-The ephemeral port range is sub-divided by the slave, giving `ephemeral_ports_per_container` (default 1024) to each container.
-The maximum number of containers on the slave will therefore be limited to approximately:
+The ephemeral port range is sub-divided by the agent, giving `ephemeral_ports_per_container` (default 1024) to each container.
+The maximum number of containers on the agent will therefore be limited to approximately:

     number of ephemeral_ports / ephemeral_ports_per_container

-The master `--max_executors_per_slave` flag is be used to prevent allocation of more executors on a slave when the ephemeral port range has been exhausted.
+The master `--max_executors_per_agent` flag is be used to prevent allocation of more executors on a agent when the ephemeral port range has been exhausted.

 It is recommended (but not required) that `ephemeral_ports_per_container` be set to a power of 2 (e.g., 512, 1024) and the lower bound of the ephemeral port